 Online Banking Security System

-In the rare case that we detect any unusual or uncharacteristic activity, you may be asked to authenticate the activity, or you may receive a phone call from our staff to make sure that it is really you.
+In the rare case that we detect any unusual or uncharacteristic activity, you may be asked to authenticate the activity, or you may receive a phone call from a customer service representative to verify your identity and banking activity.

 Alpine Online Fraud Protection

-In the unlikely event that there is an unauthorized transaction on your deposit accounts (checking, savings or certificate of deposit), you may be covered for certain losses under federal bank regulations.
+In the unlikely event that there is an unauthorized transaction on your deposit accounts (checking, savings or certificates of deposit), you may be covered for certain losses under federal bank regulations.

 Other Security Tools Used by Alpine Bank